Seto Kaiba visits Mokuba's side venture in California and hires a woman for pleasure.

 "OK, well I'm going to show Joan around a bit," Marc said before guiding her to a different aisle of desks.

-Joan looked from the big red devil on the wall to a dull training blade on Marc’s desk.
+Joan looked from a big red devil on the wall to a dull training blade on Marc's desk.
 He picked it up and handed it to her, a knowing twinkle in his eye.
 Joan admired the dents and scratches, wondering how many hours he had spent with the thing.
+She bit her lower lip as she thought of what a fun prop it would make in bed.

 "Hungry?"
 Marc asked.